pkk-code/rclone/docs/content/ftp.md

 When using implicit FTP over TLS the client connects using TLS right from the start which breaks compatibility with non-TLS-aware servers.
 This is usually served over port 990 rather than port 21.
-Cannot be used in combination with explicit FTP.
+Cannot be used in combination with explicit FTPS.

 Properties: